An Extended Fatou-Shishikura inequality and wandering branch continua for polynomials: The for polynomials with disconnected Julia sets

 \begin{proof} \emph{Let us show, that we may deal with a valence stable wandering collection of continua which maximizes $\sum_{i=1}^m (\val_{J_P}(Q_i)-2)$.} Indeed, for such a collection all cycles of components of $J_P$ which contain some wandering non-(pre)critical branch continua must be used in the sense that wandering continua contained in the cycle should be part of the collection (otherwise they can be added to the collection increasing the sum in question).
 Hence if the collection maximizes $\sum_{i=1}^m (\val_{J_P}(Q_i)-2)$, then it maximizes $N_{co} +\sum_{i=1}^m (\val_{J_P}(Q_i)-2)$, and it suffices to prove the inequality for such a maximal collection.

 Take a non-degenerate periodic component $E$ of $K_P$ of period $p$.
 Suppose that it contains $n_E\ge 0$ elements of a chosen maximal valence stable collection of wandering continua ($n_E=0$ would mean that it contains no such elements).
-By Theorem~\ref{wandiscon} and the remarks after that, assume that of components in the cycle of $E$ only $E$ contains continua from the collection.
+By Corollary~\ref{wandiscon} and the remarks after that, we may assume that only $E$ contains the continua $Q_i$.
 By \cite{dh85b}, $P^p|_{E}$ is a polynomial-like map.
 In particular, there exists a sufficiently tight neighborhood $U$ of $E$ such that $P^p|_U$ is conjugate to $f|_V$ for a polynomial $f$ with connected Julia set $J_f$, filled-in Julia set $K_f$, and a tight neighborhood $V$ of $K_f$.

 Any such conjugacy transports wandering continua, Fatou domains and CS-points of $P^p$ to wandering continua, Fatou domains and CS-points of $f$ because these objects are defined topologically.
 The same holds for critical points of $P^p|_U$ and the valence of subcontinua of $J_P$.
 Moreover, weakly recurrent critical points are also transported by any conjugacy because so are periodic cutpoints and their preimages, and by definition only the cuts in the Julia set made by periodic cutpoints and their preimages are necessary to define weakly recurrent points.